 Salt to taste

 In a 4 quart or larger pot, combine the oil, onion, and 1 celery stalk, coarsely chopped.
 Cook over medium-high heat, stirring, for 5 or 6 minutes, until the onion begins to brown.
 Stir in half the parsley and garlic and cook 1 minute longer.
-Add the broth, lentils, bay leaf, oregano, marjoram and black and red pepper (if using).
+Add the broth, lentils, bay leaf, oregano, marjoram and black or red pepper.
 Bring to a boil, then adjust the heat so the mixture simmers, and cook, covered, stirring once or twice, for 25 to 35 minutes or until the lentils are tender.

 Bring the pot to a full boil.
 Cut the remaining celery stalks crosswise into 1/4-inch slices.
 Add them along with the zucchini and pasta to the pot.
 Boil, covered, stirring occasionally to be sure the paste isn’t sticking to the pot bottom, until it is almost tender, 10 to 15 minutes.
 Stir in the tomatoes, white beans, ham or sausage (if using), and remaining parsley and gently simmer until the flavors are well blend, about 15 minutes.
 Add salt to taste and more broth (or water) if a thinner minestrone is desired.
 It will thicken a bit during storage, so add a bit more broth (or water) as needed when reheating.